EnjoyBacon7/cbNP/README.md

 It lives as a menu bar application and is meant to run in the background.
 This application uses AppleScript, it is only compatible with macOS.

+> [!WARNING]
+> cbNP does not play well with macOS 26 a.k.a.
+Tahoe due to the way AppleScript in Apple Music was updated.
+Spotify support should work the same.
+Issue discussed [here](https://www.macscripter.net/t/scripting-changes-or-lack-thereof-in-macos-tahoe/77173/11).

 ## Installation

 ### From release